mxansari007/smartreport/README.md

 - **Visually Appealing Reports**: Reports are designed to be visually appealing and easily comprehensible, aiding users in understanding their health data effectively.

+# Users

+we have taken the data provided by the hackathon co-ordinators and we have selected 10 users from that data we are using mongoDb and express for backend.

+The user Id's are 1 to 10

 ## How to Use

 1. Clone the repository to your local machine.